Section 4: Renovations, Alterations, Extensions & New Buildings

 It pays to seek advice on the building rules early in the planning stages.

 This could save time later.Small alterations can force major costs.
-The Building Code and Regulations and obtaining Resource and Building Consents have become more complex.
+The Building Code and Regulations, as well as obtaining Resource and Building Consents, have become more complex.
 Sometimes, relatively minor projects can grow to expensive major undertakings if full code compliance is required by the local authority (such as upgrading access, improving fire safety or earthquake strengthening).
 It pays to obtain advice from a professional who knows your local authority’s rules before going too far along the process.

 -